 770 million pigs in the world, China has 400 million of them.

 The disease was first detected in early 1910 in Kenya, Africa and found its way into Asia and Europe.
-In Asia it is currently present in ten countries, namely, Cambodia, China, DPR Korea, Laos PDR, Mongolia, Vietnam, Philippines, Myanmar, south Korea, Timor-Leste, north of Australia and more recently in Indonesia where nearly 30,000 pigs have died in north Sumatra.
+In Asia it is currently present in twelve countries, namely, India, Cambodia, China, DPR Korea, Laos PDR, Mongolia, Vietnam, Philippines, Myanmar, south Korea, Timor-Leste, north of Australia and more recently in Indonesia where nearly 30,000 pigs have died in north Sumatra.
 In Europe, it is present in ten countries with Slovakia being the latest country to report the disease.
 This disease that was detected nearly 100 years ago, and most likely present for a lot longer, is spreading widely indicating that global eradication strategies face challenges.
 The more imminent threat is to food security and livelihoods of millions of households in these regions that depend on pig farming.

 No vaccines or treatment is available for ASF.
 Regions with soft ticks and wild boars make it impossible to eradicate the disease.